Data augmentation in Bayesian neural networks and the cold posterior effect: RESULTS

-To understand this difference, we consider the effect of averaging on the NN function itself.
-Both schemes can be justified by using averaging to increase invariance to the augmentation transformations.
+Indeed, performance falls quite dramatically as $\Ktrain$ increases for averaging logits without test-time augmentation (\noauglogits{}).
+This is an indication that averaging probabilities and logits might actually behave quite differently.
+To understand how these differences might arise, consider the effect of averaging on the NN function itself.
+Both schemes can be justified by using averaging to increase invariance to the augmentation transformations (Sec.~\ref{sec:tighter}).
 Averaging probabilities, however, also forces the NN function itself to become invariant.
-If different augmentations produce different predictions, then the resulting averaged prediction will be more uncertain, which is penalised by the likelihood on the training points.
+If different augmentations produce different predictions, then the resulting averaged prediction will be more uncertain, which is penalized by the likelihood on the training points.
 This effect is much weaker when averaging logits.
-Consider an extreme example: a two-class classification problem with two augmentations, $\x'_1$ and $\x'_2$, of the same image with logits, $f(\x'_1) = (100, -100)$ and $f(\x'_2) = (-10, 10)$.
-Averaging logits gives us $\E\sqb{f(\x')} = (45, -45)$, and applying the softmax, we very confidently predict the first class.
-In contrast, if we use averaging probabilities, then the first augmentation almost certainly predicts the first class $p(X'_1) \approx (1, 0)$ and the second augmentation almost certainly predicts the second class, $p(X'_2) \approx (0, 1)$, so when we average them we obtain $\E\sqb{p(X')|X} \approx (0.5, 0.5)$, which indicates a high degree of uncertainty.
+Consider an extreme example, as illustrated in Fig.~\ref{fig:avg_example}.
+It is a two-class classification problem with two augmentations, $\x'_1$ and $\x'_2$, of the same image with logits, $\f(\x'_1) = (10, -10)$ and $\f(\x'_2) = (-1, 1)$.
+Averaging logits gives us $\E\sqb{\f(\x')} = (4.5, -4.5)$, and applying the softmax, we very confidently predict the first class.
+In contrast, if we use averaging probabilities, then the first augmentation almost certainly predicts the first class $p(\x'_1) \approx (1, 0)$ and the second augmentation almost certainly predicts the second class, $p(\x'_2) \approx (0, 1)$, so when we average them we obtain $\E\sqb{p(\x')} \approx (0.5, 0.5)$, which indicates a high degree of uncertainty.

-This provides a potential explanation for the differential effects of increasing $\Ktrain$ with no test-time augmentations in Fig.~\ref{fig:class}.
-The supervised objective encourages the classifier to be as certain as possible about the true class label.
-To achieve certainty for averaging probabilities, the predictive distributions for almost all augmentations of the same underlying image need to be concentrated on the true class.
-This requirement encourages the trained neural network to be invariant to the underlying augmentation, just like in the standard approach to data augmentation.
-While this happens to some extent with averaging logits, the effect is smaller: as in the above example, it is possible for the overall system to be highly confident about the correct class-label with an underlying network that is less invariant.